 The latest press release from China says it met pollution goals from its 5 year plan earlier than expected.
 Meanwhile, India announced special measures to bring down its own pollution level.

 China Pollution Meets Goals, but Has a Long Way to Go

-Fast forward five years, more than 23 cities in northern China, including Beijing, were engulfed in choking smog for five days with China’s pollution levels 30 times that of the World Health Organization’s safe levels.
+Fast forward five years, over 23 cities in northern China were engulfed in smog for five days.
+Pollution levels were 30 times the World Health Organization’s safe levels.

 India to Clean Up World’s Most Polluted City

-New Delhi in fact experienced horrendous level of pollution with the air quality reported to be at a “hazardous” level in November and early December.
-Very fine particles causing fatal lung damage were found in excessive amounts, 12 times the WHO’s safe levels.
+New Delhi experienced horrendous levels of pollution with the air quality reported to be at a “hazardous”.
+Very fine particles causing fatal lung damage were found in excessive amounts – 12 times the WHO’s safe levels.

 Doctors report a sharp increase in pollution-related illnesses.
 Because of this, the government is responding to this public health emergency.

 Effective January 1st 2016, to cut the car emissions by half, the government only allows people in New Dehli to drive cars on alternate days.
 This will depend on whether their license plates end in even or odd numbers.

 Trucks can only enter the city after 11PM which prevents traffic jams.
 Also, the city will buy special vacuum equipment to clean roads and reduce dust in the air.

 New Delhians will see the Badarpur plant shut down too.
 It’s one of India’s oldest and least efficient coal plants.